-Market risks refer to impacts on the Company's result or solvency caused by changes in the market values of financial assets & liabilities and technical provisions.
+Market risks refer to impacts on the Company's result or solvency caused by changes in the market values of financial assets and liabilities and technical provisions.
 Market risks are examined from both an Asset and Liability Management (ALM) as well as an investment portfolio risk perspective.
-The Company's market risks arise mainly from investments in equities and interest rate risk arising from fixed income assets and with-profit liabilities.
+The Company's market risks arise mainly from investments in equities and interest margin risk arising from fixed income assets.
 Market risk arises both through with-profit insurance portfolios and investments covering shareholders' assets (own balance sheet) and indirectly through assets covering unit-linked insurances.
-The latter risk arises from the dependence of the Company's fee income on the amount of such investments.
+The latter risk arises from the dependence between the Company's fee income and the amount of investments covering unit-linked insurances.

-The approach to market risk management of own balance sheet is based on the technical provisions' expected cash flows, the interest level and the valid solvency position.
-A common feature for all elements of with-profit liabilities is the guaranteed rate and bonuses.
+The approach to managing market risk arising from the Company's own balance sheet is based on the technical provisions' expected cash flows, the interest level and the adequacy of the solvency position.
+A common feature for all elements of with-profit liabilities is the guaranteed rate, which can vary between different insurance portfolios, and bonuses.
 The cash flows of the portfolio are relatively predictable, as policy surrenders or supplementary additional investments are limited in the majority of with-profit insurance policies.

-The Company's with-profit technical provisions are entirely made up of euro-denominated commitments.
-For that reason, the Company is exposed to foreign exchange risk when investing outside the euro zone.
-The Company's currency strategy is based on active management of the currency position and aims to hedge open risk when it can be managed cost-effectively.
-The investment policy defines separate limits within which hedging must be implemented.
+The Company's capital requirement on currency risk arises almost entirely from the Company's unit-link insurance portfolio, because the with-profit technical provisions are entirely made up of euro-denominated commitments.
+Foreign currency risk can arise in the with-profit portfolio when the Company invests outside the euro zone the assets covering the with-profit technical provisions.
+The business area's currency strategy is, however, based on the active management of the currency position and aims to hedge the open risk when it can be managed cost-effectively.
+The Investment Policy defines separate limits within which hedging must be implemented.
+In the unit-link insurance portfolio currency risk is indirect and it arises when policy holders have linked the value creation of their insurance savings to assets denominated in foreign currencies.
+Then, the fluctuation of foreign currency rates can decrease the value of the savings and consequently impact the Company's fee income.